pierrebear6/project1-environment-classification/README.md

    - **Residual:** A decomposition of the original time series.
 Similar to time series 'noise'.

 - 'Target'
    - The label data.
-0 if the stock price trends down, 1 if the stock price is stagnant (future variability < current ATR) and 2 if the stock trends up.
+0 if the stock price trends down, 1 if the stock price is stagnant (future variability < current ATR), and 2 if the stock trends up.

 ## Data Analysis